cami-rs/cami-workspace/README.md

 To simplify `cargo check`, `cargo check --tests --benches`, `cargo test` for all `camigo`-related repositories.

+## Limitation: symlinks

-This may work well only on OS's & filesystems that support symlinks.
+This Rust workspace does not contain its members (crates).
+It refers to them through symlinks.
+So this needs on OS & filesystem that support symlinks.

 You'll need to `git clone` all related repositories into neighbor directories (next to the clone of this `camigo-workspace`):